Casiopea: Inspirits

 In 2008, Issei Noro created the band Issei Noro Inspirits, with Akira Jimbo, pianist Kent Ohgiya, keyboardist Ryo Hayashi and bassist Yuji Yajima as members.
-As of September 8, 2018, they have released five studio albums, one live album, and one live DVD.
+As of November 21, 2018, they have released six studio albums, two live albums, and two live videos.

 Pegasus

 In 2009, a director from Tetsuo Sakurai's record company suggested him to make an album for the 30th anniversary of his career, released as My Dear Musiclife.
-Sakurai accepted his idea but the director asked him to record "Domino Line" in it, as he played that song as Casiopea's Bassist (throughout 1979 to 1990).
-Sakurai asked the writer of that song, Issei Noro, for permission.
-Noro answered OK but he said he wouldn't take part in recording.
+Sakurai accepted his idea but the director asked him to record "Domino Line" in it, as he played that song as Casiopea's Bassist (throughout 1979 to 1989).
+Sakurai asked the writer of that song, Issei Noro for permission; Noro agreed but he said he wouldn't take part in recording.
 Instead, Noro and Sakurai recorded a new song in Acoustic Arrangement, called "Mirage".

 After that, Noro and Sakurai went on a domestic club tour as an acoustic guitar duo, called Pegasus.

-Katsushika Trio

-Keyboardist Minoru Mukaiya, Bassist Tetsuo Sakurai and Drummer Akira Jimbo, all former Casiopea Members, formed the "Katsushika Trio" in 2021.
-They held concerts throughout 2021 playing their classic Casiopea hits.
-Their first completely new song, "Red Express" was released on June 29th, 2022.